Food safety

 7. Failing to monitor inappropriate or uncontrolled temperature fluctuations in the actual storage space.

 8. Storing cleaning chemicals and other non-food items near raw ingredients.
+(Remember, chemicals must be completely separate from any food storage, ideally in their own cabinet.)

 10. Using insufficient monitoring procedures for storage.